ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 <!--#/istutorial#-->

 This tutorial walks you through the steps to set up a Private Path service between a provider and a set of consumers.
-With Private Path service, the application or service implemented by the provider will be accessed by consumers through the IBM backbone without traversing the internet.
+With Private Path service, consumers access the application or service implemented by the provider through the IBM backbone without traversing the internet.
 {: shortdesc}

 ## Objectives